 JS - I was trying to compete with Kiss and all that.
 So it ended up with me bleeding on the keyboard and we did about 25 minutes.
 We didn't have all the songs then but through the whole thing Clive just sat there at the desk like he was on Prozac, totally bored, and he kept looking at his watch and you could tell he didn't wanna be there.

-JS - He goes, oh is that it?
-Is the audition over?
+JS - And so we wait for Clive's evaluation and Clive, I remember this so well, he sits there and he's tapping his hand impatiently like waiting for a tandem and he goes, "oh is that it?
+Is the audition over?"
 We said yes.
-He goes, all right, I do have a dinner in about 10 minutes so I'm gonna have to rush this but I do have some notes for you.
-Starting with you, Mr Steinman, do you ever listen to contemporary radio?
+He goes, "all right, I do have a dinner in about 10 minutes so I'm gonna have to rush this but I do have some notes for you.
+Starting with you, Mr Steinman, do you ever listen to contemporary radio?"
 And that little signal went off, no this is not gonna be a great deal.
 That's not a good opening.

 JS - And I was getting lost at W and now I get lost around Z. I go into another alphabet (laugh) but it was brutal.
 He just didn't hear it at all and Meat Loaf the whole time, as I remember it, he was standing there and Meat had a great, he always had a great attitude.
 The thing about Meat was he really believed in the music, which was amazing.
 He really felt it viscerally.

 JS - But another part of him, a more conscious level, always wondered if I wasn't truly insane and kind of, I know all the time he was looking into other song writers and he was particularly obsessed with this guy, I forget his name now but he wrote Drift Away.
 Troy Seals.
 That song Dobie Gray did in the '70s that was much more southern, sort of pop rock which is what Meat, I think, thought maybe he should go to, you know, more southern R & B tradition.